5 Expert Ways to Use Could in Your English Life – Today

 *to be laser-focused on something/someone = to give intense attention to one single idea, project, problem, person or activity.

-This week we’ll shine our spotlight on grammar in real-life speaking situations.
+So, this week we’ll shine our spotlight on grammar in real-life speaking situations.

 In this week’s video lesson, you’ll learn 5 specific ways we use COULD in real-life English.
 And you’ll hear specific examples – sentences and questions – that native speakers use every day.